-In 1969 John Cooper became President and moved the Association to Washington, D.C.
+In 1966 John Cooper became President and completed the move of the Association to Washington, D.C.
 This transition enhanced the emphasis on AAMC's becoming a major voice in national policies affecting medical education, biomedical research, and medical care.
 For the Council of Academic Societies, a strong and persistent focus on biomedical research policy and funding evolved, and in the early 1970s the Division of Biomedical Research and Faculty Development was established with Michael Ball, immediate past President of the AFCR, as its first Director.
 That office has been the central focus of the CAS.